Oleksandrivka, Kherson Raion, Kherson Oblast: History

 In 1754, the village of Oleksandrivka was founded by the Cossacks.
 There were winter quarters and fish factories (called Sapetnya), where the Cossacks were engaged in fishing and extracting salt from the Dnieper–Bug liman (estuary).

 In 1781, the estate of Russian general Pyotr Rumyantsev had surrounded the earlier Cossack settlement, and a formal village was proclaimed.

 Several important battles of the Russo-Turkish War of 1787–1792 took place in the liman next to Oleksandrivka.
 These battles included the Dnieper Flotilla, John Paul Jones's deep-water fleet, and the Ottoman Navy, which fought in the First Battle of the Liman on June 7, 1788, and the Second Battle of the Liman on June 16–17.

 In 1918, the village became part of Ukrainian People's Republic.
 With the failure of the Ukrainian War of Independence, the village became part of the Soviet Union.
 In 2015, during nationwide decommunization, a statue of Vladimir Lenin was torn down by an unknown person.

 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Oleksandrivka changed hands multiple times due to its location between the cities of Mykolaiv and Kherson.
 The area was primarily defended by Ukraine's 28th Mechanized Brigade.
 As a result of the village's location on the front line, 90% of its buildings were destroyed.

 Demographics

-The native languages as of the Ukrainian Census of 2001 were: